 Officially opened on September 1st 2018, Easebourne Park is now enjoyed by many, young and old, for play or for relaxation.
 The Park was designed to blend in with it’s National Park surroundings, with natural oak dens and trails as well as a mix of traditional play.

 Since opening, the Parish Council have continued to fund raise and consult with the community on what people want to see added to the space.
 So far we have added picnic benches, a fully accessible roundabout, an innovative climbing and play area for our youngest visitors and we’ve enhanced the surface of the perimeter path.
-However, the Parish Council do not intend to stop there.
-There are plans underway for a multi-purpose covered shelter to be constructed in 2020 and a number of other enhancements are being discussed.
-We intend to consult with the community again very shortly and as plans develop they will be added to this website.
+At the beginning of 2020 despite all the challenges brought about by Covid, construction began of The Roundhouse, a multi-purpose covered shelter created by local partners Artizans of Wood.
+We’ve continued to plant further trees, create innovative sculptures from tree trunks and most recently built two off-grid eco toilets.

 In November 2019 Easebourne Park proudly received a design award from the South Downs National Park Authority, the first award of it’s kind and the result of a public vote, beating 15 other design projects to the trophy.